Skip to Content

 the decagon house murders yukito ayatsuji

-Many (including myself) consider Christie’s magnum opus to have been her novel And Then There Were None, a story which has inspired so much art and media in the decades since its publication.
+The Decagon House Murders is another masterpiece of the Japanese honkaku genre of murder mystery novels, and one that uniquely and specifically pays homage to the legacy of Agatha Christie.
+Many (including myself) consider Christie’s magnum opus to have been her novel And Then There Were None, a story that has inspired so much art and media in the decades since its publication.

 One of those writers inspired by it was Yukito Ayatsuji, and his novel The Decagon House Murders proudly echoes Christie’s novel in brilliantly inventive ways.
+Our protagonists are a group of university students who are all members of their college’s mystery club.

+These students have headed out to an island which, only a few months prior, was the site of an as-yet-unsolved murder.
 The honkaku genre is a pool of fantastic mystery novels, and even amongst all these great books, The Decagon House Murders stands out as a mystery masterpiece.

 Buy a copy here!